 The doctor or staff members of the clinic will ask questions related to your medical history.
 They try to know if you ever:

-• Had a chronic physical or mental condition that forced you to stay in an institution.
+- Have you had a chronic physical or mental condition that forced you to stay in an institution?

 Physical exam